 - document any harmful practices that might be used in a custody case.

-So while hiring a PI to catch your spouse cheating might not be the best use of your resources, there may be other situations where a PI can be very instrumental.
+So while hiring a private investigator to catch your spouse cheating might not be the best use of your resources, there may be other situations where a private investigator can be very instrumental.

 Consulting a Dallas Divorce Attorney